Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature profile extraction: An optimal temperature profile binning method

 While our algorithm is as generic as possible, it is not specific to typical galaxy cluster X-ray data sets.
 This means that it still produces suboptimal output, typically yielding outermost $kT$ bins that are too wide.
 It therefore requires some fine tuning to account for the characteristics of galaxy-cluster X-ray data.

 The S/N pattern shown in the centre panel of Fig.~\ref{f:ann1} is very typical of X-ray observations of galaxy clusters.
 The S/N decrease with increasing radius is such that when starting from a particular innermost bin $b_{\rm in}$, it becomes counterproductive to include more $S_{\rm X}$ bins beyond some radius $b_{\rm out}$.
-In the example shown in the left hand panel of Fig.~\ref{f:ann-contour}, the $30\sigma$ contour line reaches a maximum at $b_{\rm in} =23$, and the corresponding $b_{\rm out}\approx 48$.
+In the example shown in the left hand panel of Fig.~\ref{f:ann-contour}, the $30\sigma$ contour line reaches a maximum at $b_{\rm in} =23$, along with a corresponding $b_{\rm out}\approx 48$.
 In other words, the S/N of a $kT$ bin does not increase monotonically with the bin width.
-Yet the algorithm deciding between two partitions of the same $S_{\rm X}$ bin range is agnostic to this peculiar property of galaxy-cluster X-ray data, resulting in the very wide outermost $kT$ bin in the left hand panel of Fig.~\ref{f:ann-contour}, whose S/N is not as high as it can be.
+Yet the algorithm deciding between two partitions of the same $S_{\rm X}$ bin range is agnostic to this peculiar property of galaxy-cluster X-ray data, resulting in the very wide outermost $kT$ bin in the left hand panel of Fig.~\ref{f:ann-contour}, whose S/N is not as high as it might be.

 We thus need to augment the algorithm to prevent it from choosing partitions containing such suboptimal $kT$ bins.
-In practice, this is achieved by modifying the S/N landscape shown in greyscale in Fig.~\ref{f:ann-contour} to discourage the algorithm from choosing suboptimal $kT$ bins to the same effect.
-Because the lowest S/N $S_{\rm X}$ bins are always at large radii, this problem is due to the $b_{in}$ for the outermost $kT$ bin starting too far inwards (as opposed to the $b_{out}$ stopping too far outwards).
-The statement `for a given $b_{in}$, there is a $b_{out}$ beyond which it is counterproductive to include' can be inverted to say `for a given $b_{out}$, there is a $b_{in}$ beyond which it is not a good use of the data to include, despite yielding higher S/N'.
-In the following, we will call this optimal innermost $S_{\rm X}$ bin to include $\Tilde{b}_{in}$.
+In practice, this is achieved by modifying the S/N landscape shown in colour in the left hand panel of Fig.~\ref{f:ann-contour} to discourage the algorithm from choosing $kT$ bins that are too wide, that is, those containing extraneous $S_X$ bin(s), the inclusion of which \textit{lowers} the $kT$-bin S/N, as described in the last paragraph.
+Because the lowest S/N $S_{\rm X}$ bins are always at large radii, the algorithm will expand the outermost $kT$ bin inwards as much as possible -- sometimes too much -- to maximize its S/N in the absence of such S/N landscape modification.
+Instead, the optimal point to stop expanding inwards can be found by observing that if `for a given $b_{\rm in}$, there is a $b_{\rm out}$ beyond which it is counterproductive to include more $S_{\rm X}$ bins', then the corollary is `for a given $b_{\rm out}$, there is an optimal $b_{\rm in}$ beyond which it is not a good use of the overall data to include more $S_{\rm X}$ bins, despite yielding higher S/N for the $kT$ bin in consideration'.